jdjake/Notes/NonMath/Philosophy/MathPhilosophyEssays.md

+## Other Sources to Look at Sometime

-% See Poincare, La Science et l'Hypothese.
+- Poincare, La Science et l'Hypothese.
-% See Poincare, Scientia No. XXIV p.
+- Poincare, Scientia No. XXIV p.
 6
-% See Borel, Revue du Mois, No. 80, p.
+- Borel, Revue du Mois, No. 80, p.
 221.
-% See Russell, Introduction to Mathematical Philosophy.
+- Russell, Introduction to Mathematical Philosophy.
-% See Heyting, Intuitionism.
+- Heyting, Intuitionism.
 An Introduciton.
-% See Dummitt, Elements of Intuitionism
+- Dummitt, Elements of Intuitionism
-% See Troelstra, Choice Sequences
+- Troelstra, Choice Sequences
-% See Quine, "On What There Is".
+- Quine, "On What There Is".
-% See Benacerrag and Putnum, Philosophy of Mathematics
+- Benacerrag and Putnum, Philosophy of Mathematics
-% See Heijenoort, From Frege to Godel.
+- Heijenoort, From Frege to Godel.